zagaran/eb-ssm/README.md

 It's a pip library, installed by `pip install eb-ssm`.

-Once it's set up, you can SSH into your Elastic Beanstalk servers with `eb-ssm [environment_name]`.
+Once it's set up, you can SSH into your Elastic Beanstalk servers with `eb-ssm [ENVIRONMENT_NAME]`.

 ## Why you should use it